cerner/fhir.cerner.com/content/millennium/r4/base/management/encounter.md

 * The [Encounter.hospitalization.destination] will be returned as a reference to a [contained] location resource.
 * The [Encounter.location.location] may be returned as a reference to a [contained] location resource.
-* A populated Encounter response bundle will be sorted from newest to oldest based on the start of the [Encounter.period].
+* A populated Encounter response bundle will be sorted by start of the [Encounter.period] from oldest to newest order by page.
+That is, all Encounters on any given page or the next page of results are in ascending order.
+Sort order within pages is not guaranteed.

 ### Authorization Types